stet-stet/DDD/README.md

 ## Reproducing Results

-Please download the checkpoints, and take note of where the checkpoints are.

-Moreover, please download the pre-clipped test-sets as well.
-(This way, we won't have headaches about file structure.)
+Please download the checkpoints [link](https://drive.google.com/file/d/1UeJLcp3riu5MiB0mgQ-vS4zI3yCoqY62/view?usp=sharing) and the "reproduction kit" which contains parts of the dataset we used [link](https://drive.google.com/file/d/1-cXl2RSreqYQLv-yNLaDnsa3eKEiC1hJ/view?usp=sharing).
+We used only one split of each dataset and down-sampled them, so it is strongly recommended that you download them.
+After downloading, place the reproduction kit in `data`.

 For DDD and 1dB(voicebank-demand):
 ```
 python infer_gan.py \
-  +noisy_dir=(directory with dataset)/vbdm-clipped/clipped_1dB \
+  +noisy_dir=data/vbdm/clipped_1dB \
   +noisy_json= \
   +load_from=(directory with models)/hifigan_bs2/checkpoint.th \
   +out_dir=inferred/1dB/hifigan_bs2 \